 This temple is not a religious temple.
 It is more of a social temple where a map of undivided India is carved on marble.
 This map depicts rivers, mountains, and oceans up to the scale.
 Bharat Mata Mandir has a marble statue of Bharat Mata (Goddess India), it was an important symbol during the freedom struggle of India.

 Bharat Mata Mandir is located on the Mahatma Gandhi Kashi Vidyapith campus.
-Father of the nation Mahatma Gandhi inaugurated this temple in 1936.
+Father of the Nation Mahatma Gandhi inaugurated this temple in 1936.

 This temple is located on Lalita Ghat of Ganga river.
 The temple is made of terracotta, stone, and wood.
-It was constructed by King of Nepal at the beginning of 19th Century.
+It was constructed by King of Nepal at the beginning of the 19th Century.
 The temple architecture is similar to temple structures found in Bhaktapur and Patan in Nepal.

 The temple is also dedicated to Lord Shiva and also known as Pashupatinath Mahadev Mandir (Based on Pashupatinath temple of Kathmandu).
-Local people also call it Kanthwala temple because wood is one of the main material used in the temple.
+Local people also call it Kanthwala temple because wood is one of the main materials used in the temple.
 (Kanth means wood and Wala means made of)

 Ratneshwar Mahadev temple